Parents Mad At Kids For Not Going To See Their Grandparent's Dog Before It Gets Put Down

 Family dynamics can often be fraught with unspoken expectations and emotional complexities.
 In this case, the parents may feel that their children are neglecting their responsibilities to visit the ailing dog, which could signify deeper issues related to familial bonds and emotional obligations.

-The first comment clearly says that OP is NTA in this situation and then accuses the dad of manipulating OP .
+The first comment clearly states that OP is NTA in this situation and then accuses the dad of manipulating OP.

-It really doesn't matter the background or context because they clearly as old enough to make the decision on whether or not they want to see certain family members or not.
+It really doesn't matter the background or context because they are clearly old enough to make the decision on whether or not they want to see certain family members.

 Understanding the underlying motivations for these emotional responses can help facilitate healthier dialogues within the family.
 Open communication about feelings and expectations can often mitigate misunderstandings and foster stronger connections.

-OP definitely does see that their dad is not being right during this situation.
+OP definitely sees that their dad is not acting right during this situation.
 It's not okay for him to manipulate them or make them feel bad about anything.

 Research shows that discussing feelings openly can alleviate guilt and foster healthier relationships.